How Can You Promote Gender Equality In Your Classroom?

 For example, boys are often praised more than girls for sharing correct knowledge, and wrong answers provided by boys are likely to be overlooked.

 In contrast, girls are more often criticized for conveying incorrect knowledge, and teachers tend to provide less praise for correct answers given by girls.
-As with the lack of publicity in teachers’ conversations with girls, this makes knowledge provided by girls less visible.
+The lack of publicity in teachers’ conversations with girls makes knowledge provided by girls less visible.
 From this, an expectation arises that boys’ knowledge is more highly valued than that of girls, which can convince girls that they are less competent than boys.

 Another difference comes in the fact that girls are more often praised for good behavior, whereas boys are criticized more for bad behavior in the classroom.